statful/statful-client-objc/README.md

 ## Reference

 Our Statful Client API it's very simple.
-However you can check all the details about that here.
+You can browse the full reference below.

 ### Client